Skip to main content

 Where AI and Automation Fit In

-Karen sees AI as a powerful ally in tasks like scanning legacy documents for readability or jargon.
+AI can help with tasks such as scanning legacy documents for readability or jargon.

 "Generative AI or algorithmic approvals can be risky.